 Microsoft announced the next version of the Windows Server platform called Windows Server 2012 R2 at TechEd North America.
-I already blog about what’s new in Windows Server 2012 R2 Hyper-V.
+I already blog about what’s new in Windows Server 2012 R2 Hyper-V. This post will focus about Windows Server 2012 R2 Storage Spaces.

 First there are new exciting new features in Windows Server 2012 R2 Storage Spaces.
 Microsoft first released there Software Defined Storage solution called Storage Spaces in Windows Server 2012 and this allows you basically to build your own storage solution based on a simple JBOD hardware solution.
 Storage spaces is a really cost-effective storage solution which allows companies to save up to 75% of storage costs in compare to traditional SAN storage.
 I also mention some standard features which are included in Windows Server 2012.